 Public Outreach [24 CFR 58.43]: The recovery process has seen significant proactive involvement from the local community.
-Puerto Rico Department of Agriculture has
+Puerto Rico Department of Agriculture has worked closely with the agricultural community.
+This project will include a FONSI/NOI-RROF in compliance with NEPA regulations for HUD.

-Cumulative Impact Analysis [24 CFR 58.32]: In accordance with 24 CFR 58.32 (Aggregation), there are no cumulative impacts associated with the purchase and construction of a 12 x 16 feet storage warehouse for an agricultural site.
-The activities involved, such as storage warehouse installation, and infrastructure additions, are discrete and confined to the immediate project area.
+Cumulative Impact Analysis [24 CFR 58.32]: In accordance with 24 CFR 58.32 (Aggregation), there are no cumulative impacts associated with the purchase and installation of an irrigation system for an agricultural site.
+The activities involved, such as irrigation system installation, are discrete and confined to the immediate project area.
 They do not extend beyond the boundaries of the site, minimizing the potential for cumulative effects on surrounding environments.
 The project's location on an existing agricultural site suggests that the area may have already undergone land use changes and modifications.
+Also, the withdrawal of water from a stream for irrigation purposes has been considered.
+The volume of water needed will be within the stream's sustainable yield, and the withdrawal will be regulated to avoid significant impacts on stream flow, aquatic habitats, or downstream users.
+Appropriate measures will be taken to ensure that water withdrawal does not negatively affect the stream's ecosystem, maintaining environmental balance and minimizing potential impacts.